GitHub - alecthomas/aim: AIM - AI-assisted verified SQL migration generator

 2. Diff — AIM compares the two DDL snapshots to determine what changed.

-3. Generate — An LLM reads both schemas and produces UP and DOWN SQL migration statements.
+3. Generate — An LLM reads both schemas and produces UP and DOWN SQL migration statements (DOWN is skipped when no_down is set).

 5. Write — Once verified, the migration files are written to disk in your chosen format.